10up/embed-block-figma/readme.txt

 * Embed a Figma file using a block in the WordPress editor.
 * Paste a Figma URL on a new line in the Block Editor to automatically convert it to a Figma Embed block.
+* Block settings allow for altering margins of rendered Figma file embed

 == Screenshots ==

-1. The Figma Embed block.
+1. The Figma Embed block with sample URL pre-embed.
-2. The rendered Figma Embed block in the admin.
+2. The rendered Figma Embed block in the editor / admin.
-3. The block settings prior to rendering.
+3. The Figma Embed block settings prior to rendering in the editor / admin.
-4. Front-end rendering of the block.
+4. Front-end rendering of the Figma Embed block.

 == Getting Started ==